Helping leaders build businesses where customer value earns loyalty and loyalty delivers profitable, sustainable growth

 COACHING, SPEAKING, WORKSHOPS, CONSULTING

-Keynote at International Summit of Cooperatives held in Quebec (8,000 in audience)
+Keynote at International Summit of Cooperatives held in Quebec

 Rob inspires and coaches senior executives and leadership teams that want to create customer-centric organizations.